MJRidder/nailstudio_booking/README.md

 ### Testing User Stories

+* Quick and easy booking of nail appointments
+   -
+* Quick and easy editing/cancelling of existing bookings.
+* Quick and easy way to check availability for a nail appointment.
+   - The calendar linked to the tool is updated live and can be accessed immediately
+   - It is clear to the user if a date has availability and if so, at which times
+* Ability to make a booking at any given moment in time.
+   - Lou's Nail Studio allows users to access and book Nail appointments 24/7.
+   - It is made clear for what days and times bookings can be made.
+   - A response or confirmation is send live as availability is updated automatically
+* To get feedback on my input in the program.
+   - All user inputs are validated.
+   - The app provides users with feedback for incorrect inputs and prompts again until valid inputs are received.
+   - Error messages are printed in red to draw attention.
+   - After completing a booking, a success message is printed in green.
+   - Each error message contains information on how to provide valid input.
+   - Loading messages are colored with Cyan and provide users with feedback about what is happening, such as what process is running in the background or which menu is being loaded.
+* For it to be clear what the programs function is.
+   - Lou's Nail studio starts with a title screen that displays the name and logo.
+   - The purpose of the program is stated in the main menu.

 ### Code validation
 The code was validated using [Pep8 Linter](https://pep8ci.herokuapp.com/#).
 No errors were found in its final testing.
 The two remaining remarks are lines deemed "too long" but I have kept as is as they are 'return lines' which I do not want to break.